Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 Complete Example

-Put every step into one end-to-end workflow on a new simulated dataset with a known sparse signal.
+Tie every step into one end-to-end workflow on a simulated dataset with a known sparse signal.
 Only the first five predictors carry true effect; the next fifteen are pure noise.
-A good Lasso should find that out.
+A working Lasso pipeline should recover that structure.

 REnd-to-end penalised regression pipeline